 In terms of underlying technology, both cameras are build around CMOS sensors.

 With 17.9MP, the 1300D offers a higher resolution than the GX7 (15.8MP), but the 1300D nevertheless has larger individual pixels (pixel pitch of 4.31μm versus 3.77μm for the GX7) due to its larger sensor.
-Moreover, the 1300D is a somewhat more recent model (by 2 years and 7 months) than the GX7, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the 1300D is a much more recent model (by 2 years and 7 months) than the GX7, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.